Financing a modular home in BC: the three things lenders actually check

 The Full Cost Picture for a Modular Build

 The financing is not just the home — it is land, foundation, site services, and the home itself.
 All of these interact with how the mortgage is structured.
-We use the Sunshine Coast as our cost example — costs vary by region, but the components are the same province-wide.
+Costs vary by region, but the components are the same province-wide.

 Land